-Is this an audit by the provincial government or is it an independent audit?
+Is this an audit by the provincial government?

-This performance audit is being carried out by the Auditor General for Local Government (AGLG), which operates at arm’s length from the provincial government.
-The AGLG has sole authority to select topics and those local governments to be audited.
+No. Our office works at arm’s length from the provincial government.
+We have sole authority to select topics and local governments to be audited.

-How is this audit different from the regular audit of financial statements that all local governments do each year?
+How are your audits different from the regular audit of financial statements that all local governments do each year?

 How are audit topics selected?

-How is a local government selected for an audit?
+How do you select a local governments for an audit?

 Is the audit process confidential?

-The performance audit process and the information gathered throughout the audit is highly confidential.
-AGLG audit-related information is exempt from the provisions of the Freedom of Information and Protection of Privacy Act so information gathered from local governments during an audit cannot be access through a Freedom of Information (FOI) request.
-Detailed information on confidentiality requirements during an audit can be found in sections 16 and 24 of the Auditor General for Local Government Act.
+Our audit-related information is exempt from the provisions of the Freedom of Information and Protection of Privacy Act, so information gathered from local governments during an audit cannot be accessed through a Freedom of Information (FOI) request.

 Since each performance audit is unique, the time required to complete an audit will vary.
-The AGLG estimates that the process for most audits is likely to take anywhere from six months to one year to complete, from start to finish, depending on the complexity of the audit.
+Usually, the process will take anywhere from six months to one year to complete.

-Are AGLG reports available to the general public?
+Are your reports available to the general public?

 Yes.
-All final AGLG performance audit reports are made public on our website.
-The report will also include a summary of the local government’s comments and action plan.
+Our final performance audit reports are made public on our website.

-Can the AGLG force a local government to implement its recommendations?
+Can you force a local government to implement your recommendations?